kbrw/sweet_xml/README.md

 ## The ~x Sigil

+Warning !
+Because we use `xmerl` internally, only XPath 1.0 paths are handled.

 In the above examples, we used the expression `~x"//some/path"` to define the path.
 The reason is it allows us to more precisely specify what is being returned.